 I believe we can prevent catastrophe.
 I also believe we can provide future generations with a better quality of life than we now have.
 Are you a scientist, researcher or academic interested in collaboration?
 Contact me via twitter or linkedin.

 I am a Professor of Software Engineering and Artificial Intelligence at the University of Minnesota (retired).
 For decades, I worked in industry, doing everything from product development to corporate research at companies like 3M and my own consulting business.
 I designed embedded systems and tackled scheduling and resource allocation problems using simulation and optimization.

 I am, at heart, a problem-solving engineer.
 I like testing solutions with simulations.
 So much so that my research focused primarily on building rational agents operating autonomously in competitive economic environments.
 Slowly but surely, the application of autonomous agents in ’smart' markets evolved toward the ultimate optimal resource allocation for the current and future market – the smart and sustainable market.
-When we applied this intelligence to retail energy trading, Power TAC was the result.
+When we applied this intelligence to retail electricity trading, Power TAC was the result.

 My wife, Anne, and I have been trying to live more sustainably for years.
 We drive an EV.
 We have a ground-source heat pump for heating and cooling, using much less energy than our high-efficiency gas furnace, even if you count the inefficiency of power plants and transmission infrastructure.
 We also have a modern wood-burning stove in my office, and some of the 'heat' comes from making the firewood, since I have to chop and haul all the wood uphill.
 We have switched over to LED lighting.
-We have 10 kW of solar panels installed, producing over 90% of our total annual energy use including heating and driving.
+We have 10 kW of solar panels installed, producing over 90% of our total annual electricity use including heating and driving.
 We grow quite a bit of our own food.
 So are we really doing a good job of reducing our carbon footprint?
 Apart from managing the Power TAC tournament and platform, I often address questions about the value of energy efficiency tech on Quora.
 Come join the conversation.